ruckard/magi/doc/build-unix.md

 	USE_QRCODE=0   (the default) No QRCode support - libqrcode not required USE_QRCODE=1   QRCode support enabled

-libboost 1.67 versions can be enforced by using:
+Prior to libboost 1.66 versions can be enforced by using:

-	USE_LIBBOOST_165=0   (the default) Libboost 1.70+ support
+	USE_LIBBOOST_165=0   (the default) Libboost 1.66+ support
-	USE_LIBBOOST_165=1   Libboost 1.67 specific support
+	USE_LIBBOOST_165=1   Prior to Libboost 1.66 specific support

 Dependency Build Instructions: Ubuntu & Debian (i386, amd64)
 ----------------------------------------------